-In the video above, we've demonstrated two simple ways to use your bike to set up a free-standing tarp that all bikepackers should have in their repertoire.
-If you'd like to share other methods with us, please put your suggestions in the comment section below.
+In the video above, we demonstrate two simple ways to use your bike to set up a free-standing tarp that all bikepackers should have in their repertoire.
+If you’d like to share other methods with us, please put your suggestions in the comment section below.

-They can both be set up by one person – though of course like many things a little help from a pal will make the process much easier.
+They can both be set up by one person – although, of course, like many things, a little help from a pal will make the process much easier.

 However, its low profile does mean it can be more difficult to enter and exit, and cooking will most likely have to be done outside.

 Remove both wheels from the bike and gently set aside the frame, with the drive side up.
-Then lay out your tarp and peg the two outer corners on the long side.
+Lay out your tarp and peg the two outer corners on the long side.